What is the number one responsibility of every great leader?

-The next part of creating your vision is articulating your values.
-Your values are the “how” you accomplish your why.
-These values describe what is, not what could be.
-These values represent your core beliefs.
-You and your team are already manifesting these daily in the company walk and talk.
-If your employees don't believe in the values you create, then the job won’t jive and won’t fit well for them.
-It will become clear that they don’t fit in your vision.
+The next part of creating your vision is articulating your values, or the “how” you accomplish your why.
+These values describe what already is, not what could be.
+They should represent your core beliefs, and are things you and your team are already manifesting daily in your work.
+But be sure your employees believe in the values you create.
+Otherwise, you'll risk losing alignment across the company.

-We have seven core values at Keap, all of which governs the way our company does business and supports our purpose of helping small businesses succeed.
-For instance, in order to help small businesses succeed, our value, “We empower entrepreneurs,” needs to be ingrained in each employee that works at Keap.
-And it isn’t always easy being a part of a company that grows quickly, so our value, “We face challenges with optimism,” is really important for all employees to endure.
+We have seven core values at Keap, all of which govern the way our company does business and supports our purpose of helping small businesses succeed.
+For instance, in order to help small businesses succeed, our value, “We build trust,” must be ingrained in each employee that works at Keap.
+And it isn’t always easy being a part of a company that grows quickly, so our value, “We check ego,” is really important for all employees to endure.

 The last part of your vision is the clear articulation of your mission.
-Since your purpose is your “why” and your values are your “how” your mission is your “what."
-It articulates what, exactly, you will accomplish in the next three to five years, and it aligns and is in support of your purpose.
+Since your purpose is your “why” and your values are your “how,” your mission is your “what."
+It articulates what, exactly, you will accomplish in the next three to five years, and it aligns with and supports your purpose.

 Your mission should be both achievable and aspirational.
-It states what you are going to do and by when.
-It is best to focus on the next three to five years as you aim to accomplish your “what.”
-At Keap our mission is to create and dominate the market of all-in-one sales and marketing software for small businesses.
+It should state what you are going to do and by when.
+It's best to focus on the next three to five years as you aim to accomplish your “what.”
+At Keap, our mission is to create and dominate the market of all-in-one business management apps and software for small businesses.

-In closing, having worked with businesses at $1 million in revenue plus, I have found that as they put together a clear vision and ultimately hire, train, and fire employees to their vision, they begin to really scale up.
-Once they make their purpose, values, and mission a part of their every day, they will begin to grow in the right direction with the right people on their team.
+In our experience, it's our customers who've put together a clear vision and ultimately hire, train, and release employees by the guidance of that vision who really succeed at scaling their businesses.
+Once they've made their purpose, values, and mission a part of their every day, they start to grow in the right direction, with the right people on their team.